 Once you have calculated your monthly and annual output of hazardous waste, the next step is to notify the Environmental Protection Agency of your activities.

 Your state agency can also be contacted if that state is authorized to operate its own hazardous waste program.
 If you meet the criteria for hazardous waste, it will be essential to fill out EPA Form 8700-12 to receive an EPA Identification Number.

 Are you unsure how to identify, calculate, and manage your hazardous waste?
 Contact us today for complete assistance!

 Upon acceptance and approval through the EPA, your company will be tasked with proper waste management according to all applicable regulations.
 It is important to ensure you have properly identified your waste stream to comply with all specialty regulations for differing types of waste.

-The type of waste generated and type of facility utilized will play a role in determining your responsibility.
+The type of waste generated and the type of facility utilized will play a role in determining your responsibility.
 Batteries, pesticides, and other chemicals will have very different requirements compared to pharmaceuticals, sharps containers, and so on.
-If you’re in need of assistance, HTS Environmental Services specializes in hazardous waste support!
+If you need assistance, HTS Environmental Services specializes in hazardous waste support!

 You will be required to hire on a company or transport the waste on your own.
 Hazardous waste transportation requires drivers to abide by all local and federal laws in addition to applicable EPA regulations.
 You will also need to rely on the Hazardous Waste Manifest System to receive the forms, reports, and procedures needed to properly track all waste from your facility to its disposal.

-Our team specializes in hazardous waste transportation across Southern California and beyond, and we can help you create a cost-effective system to handle all of your waste management needs.
+Our team specializes in hazardous waste transportation across Southern California, and we can help you create a cost-effective system to handle all of your waste management needs.